 U.S Waiver Application Process

 The U.S Waiver (VWP) allows citizens of certain countries to travel to the United States for business or pleasure without having to obtain a visa.
-To be eligible for the VWP, travellers must have a valid passport from a participating country, an e-Passport with an integrated chip containing biometric information, and a round-trip ticket to the U.S.
+To be eligible for the VWP, travelers must have a valid passport from a participating country, an e-Passport with an integrated chip containing biometric information, and a round-trip ticket to the U.S.

-VWP travellers are allowed to stay in the U.S for up to 90 days, and they can apply to all the other things to say.
+VWP travelers are allowed to stay in the U.S for up to 90 days, and they can apply to all the other things to say.
 I know this is not just another example of these for an extension of their stay if necessary.
-However, VWP travellers cannot work or study in the U.S. and cannot extend their stay beyond 90 days.
+However, VWP travelers cannot work or study in the U.S. and cannot extend their stay beyond 90 days.
 In return for this trade-off, the 40 countries involved must allow U.S citizens entrance to their countries without a visa for business or tourism purposes, and vice versa.

 The U.S waiver application processes involved can be quite tedious and confusing.
 To ensure that you do not encounter any challenges, you can contact Pardon Applications of Canada to guide you through this process without much hassle.